xwp/wp-widget-customizer/readme.txt

 == Screenshots ==

-1. Before changes
+1. Before any changes have been made; widgets appear in sections corresponding to their assigned sidebars
-2. After change, before save
-3. Widgets forms are collapsable (as of 0.4) with in-widget-title, same as on wp-admin/widgets.php
+2. After a change is made, the widget's Update button is pressed to then see changes in preview and so changes can be published
+3. Widgets can be added in sidebar sections; widgets get added to the top, and can be dragged into the desired location
 4. Widgets can be trashed while in customizer, causing them to be moved to the Inactive Widgets sidebar
+5. Widgets are be rearranged by drag-and-drop, and widgets can be assigned to other sidebars by dragging them over
-5. I DON'T ALWAYS TEST MY WORDPRESS WIDGETS IN PRODUCTION, BUT WHEN I DO I USE THE WIDGET CUSTOMIZER PLUGIN
+6. I DON'T ALWAYS TEST MY WORDPRESS WIDGETS IN PRODUCTION, BUT WHEN I DO I USE THE WIDGET CUSTOMIZER PLUGIN

 == Changelog ==